HealerPlusMC/HealerPlusMC/README.md

 # 🖐 About
 Hello!
-I'm Healer, an Egyptian Website Developer and Minecraft Modder.
+I'm Healer, a Website Developer & Minecraft Modder (Java Edition) residing in Egypt.
-I Specialize in Creating Functional and Visually appealing Websites, as well as developing Custom Mods to Enhance the Minecraft Experience.
+I specialize in creating functional and visually appealing websites, as well as developing custom mods to enhance the Minecraft experience.

 # ⌨️ The Technical Skills
 ## Website Programmer: